rexmas/Crust/README.md

 - Open an issue if you run into any problems.
 - Fork the project and submit a pull request to contribute.
 Please include tests for new code.
-- Keep LinuxTests up-to-date `swift test --generate-linuxmain`
+- Keep Linux tests up-to-date `swift test --generate-linuxmain`

 ## License
 The MIT License (MIT)